IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 - Compute on multiple datasets
 - Compute on a single datafile

-The compute buttons on dataset and file pages will link validated users to your computing environment.
-If a user is computing on one dataset, the compute button will redirect to:
+The compute tool options on dataset and file pages will link validated users to your computing environment.
+If a user is computing on one dataset, the compute tool option will redirect to:

 ``:ComputeBaseUrl?datasetPersistentId``

-If a user is computing on multiple datasets, the compute button will redirect to:
+If a user is computing on multiple datasets, the compute tool option will redirect to:

 ``:ComputeBaseUrl/multiparty?datasetPersistentId&anotherDatasetPersistentId&anotherDatasetPersistentId&...``

-If a user is computing on a single file, depending on the configuration of your installation, the compute button will either redirect to:
+If a user is computing on a single file, depending on the configuration of your installation, the compute tool option will either redirect to:

 ``:ComputeBaseUrl?datasetPersistentId=yourObject``